K-0x4b/task-manager-cli/README.md

 ## Contributing

 Pull requests and suggestions are welcome!
-Please open an issue to discuss changes or enhancements.
+Please [open an issue](https://github.com/K-0x4b/task-manager-cli/issues) to discuss changes or enhancements, or submit a pull request.

 ---